atomisthq/docs/docs/developer/build.md

 It lives in the [Build Pack][build-pack], so run `npm install @atomist/sdm-pack-build` to get it.

-The build goal does a couple of things
+The build goal does a couple things:

 * Invoke a builder that builds your project
 * Link the built artifact